Thank you for joining the 23rd Communicating the Arts conference in Montreal last week.

 At a time of global uncertainty and social division, how can the arts play a positive role in our society?
 How can they challenge their organisation to be more people-centred?
 How can they encourage empathy and improve well-being?

-During 3 days, participants will be challenged to rethink their organisation, public engagement models and communication strategies in order to maximize their positive and powerful impact.
+During 3 days, participants were challenged to rethink their organisation, public engagement models and communication strategies in order to maximize their positive and powerful impact.
+Download the full conference Programme

 Come pick up your badge and meet fellow delegates.
 Registration is open from 9.30am to 5pm at the Montreal Museum of Fine Arts